What We’re Looking For?

 What kind of training will I receive?

-Direct Support Professionals receive both classroom and hands on training at the start of your employment to prepare you with the tools needed to help you succeed.
+Engagement & Opportunities Professionals receive both classroom and hands on training at the start of their employment to prepare you with the tools needed to help you succeed.
 Our trainers provide pre-service training on important topics, such as Introduction of intellectual disabilities, Fire Safety, CPR/First aid, Infection prevention and control, non-violent crisis intervention, and safe transport of individuals with disabilities.
 In-service training is provided throughout the year to support professional development.

 Where will I work?